 An incredible patient journey

-Based in Copenhagen, Hanne Staanum is a director of a number of high profile gyms in the area.
+Based in Copenhagen, Hanne Staanum is a director of a number of high-profile gyms in the area.
 A keen athlete, she started running competitively as a child.
 When injury forced her to stop entering races in her late teens, she turned to cycling as an alternative means of keeping fit and healthy.
 In her late 40s, she began to run more frequently again and, aged 50, took up triathlons — going on to win the Ironman 70.3 European Championships.
 In 2017, aged 51, shortly before competing in the 2017 Ironman 70.3 World Championships, Hanne was diagnosed with osteoarthritis (OA) in her left knee.
 In such pain that she hadn’t run for more than three years, Hanne tried numerous treatment options before being treated with Arthrosamid in May 2021.
-An incredible patient journey for your to read below.
+An incredible patient journey for you to read below.

 My story as an athlete started when I took up running at seven years old.
 I was a middle distance runner for several years but when I reached my mid-teens I started experiencing problems with my shin, where I had inflammation between the bone and the muscle behind it, from below the knee right down to my foot.
 I had this issue for a few years and, although I tried various treatments, by the time I was 18 I had stopped running regularly.
 Of course, by that age, I had other interests and I just ran when I could.
 I tried other sports, like Taekwondo, for a few years and then I had children.
 I always had periods of running recreationally but I thought that was it for me and competitive running.
 And then, about 13 years ago when I was in my early 40s, I took up cycling.